ouafcode/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 3 : functions that prints numbers from 0 to 9
 Task 4 : functions that prints numbers from 0 to 9 without 2 and 4
 Task 5 : function that print numbers 10 times from 0 to 14
+Task 6 : function that draws a straight line in the terminal.